Frequently asked questions for educators and exhibitors

 You can place your orders for these types of items through the Convention Center’s website.

-When can I set up my booth?
+When should I set up my booth?

 I will be bringing a large vehicle(s) and/or equipment and may need additional time.
 When can I begin Load In?